Speakful/Speakful/README.md

 - Building ML projects focused on real-world financial and business data
 - Deepening skills in Deep Learning and feature engineering
-- Looking for Data Science / ML roles — open to opportunities from mid-2026
+- Looking for Data Science / ML roles

 ---